subscribe ~ e-book ~ kindle/paperback/hardcover ~ table of contents

 So when his son stood before him radiating psychedelic wonder, talking about cosmic unity and dissolved boundaries, what he saw wasn’t revelation.
 He saw the family curse surfacing in another generation.
 He saw chaos threatening the order he’d spent his whole life constructing.
 He did the only thing he knew how to do: eliminate the problem and leave.

 I didn’t see any of this at nineteen.
-I just felt the door close.

 But there’s another layer, one that took even longer to surface.
 What would I have done with a hundred hits of the most powerful LSD available?
 I’d already nearly lost my mind on what may have been a double or triple dose from a faulty barrel.
 I was nineteen, reckless, convinced of my own invincibility the way only nineteen-year-olds can be.
 I might have taken more.
-I might have ended up like Tom Leighton, staring at hospital walls for the rest of my life.
+I might have ended up like Pete’s roommate, who took STP at a festival in Florida and ended up in a mental hospital for months.
 I might have sold them and been arrested, a federal drug charge that would have followed me forever.
-My mind reels now, fifty years later, to think of how close I came to disaster — and to recognize that my father, in his clumsy and loveless way, may have saved me from it.
-Pete Bosworth and my father.
-Two acts of rescue, neither one understood at the time.

 On December 1, 1969, we gathered around the television to watch the first draft lottery since World War II.
 Representative Alexander Pirnie reached into a glass container and drew capsules, each one containing a birthday.
 Each birthday a fate.